CodeLit/google-to-apple-photos/README.md

 ## 🎯 Objective

-Transfer accurate photo and video metadata (especially creation dates, GPS coordinates, and titles) from Google Takeout export to files for clean import into Apple Photos.
+Fix incorrect photo and video metadata (especially dates, GPS coordinates, and titles) in files exported from Apple Photos by using accurate metadata from Google Takeout JSON files.
+This tool helps ensure your media files retain their original metadata when migrating from Google Photos to Apple Photos.

 ## ✨ Features

 - **Metadata Synchronization**: Transfer dates, GPS coordinates, and titles from Google Takeout JSON files to media files
 - **Smart Matching**: Match files by name or image hash for accurate pairing
 - **Duplicate Detection**: Find and report duplicate files to avoid redundant imports
+- **File Extension Correction**: Automatically detect and fix incorrect file extensions (e.g., HEIC files that are actually JPEG)
 - **Detailed Logging**: Track all processed files and their metadata changes
 - **Parallel Processing**: Optimize performance with multi-threaded operations
+- **Configurable Options**: Customize the synchronization process to fit your needs

+Perfect for anyone migrating their photo library from Google Photos to Apple Photos who wants to preserve original metadata.

 ## 🪜 Steps Overview